MaRuifeng/django-coffeeshop/README.md

 * Group orders by beverage category (coffee or tea) and/or size

 ## Design
 The app is designed via below simple database schema with general OOP principles adhered to.
-Coding is completed by following the well written [Django Documentation](https://docs.djangoproject.com/en/2.0/).
+Coding is completed by following the well written [Django Documentation](https://docs.djangoproject.com/en/2.0/) with the MVC design pattern.
 * `Category` - data model hosting beverage categories (coffe, tea etc.).
 * `DrinkType` - data model hosting beverage type (Espresso, Green Tea etc.), `many-to-one` mapped to the `Category` model.
 * `Size` - data model hosting available beverage sizes offered by the shop.
 * `Drink` - data model hosting beverage prices based on type and size, `many-to-many` mapped to the `DrinkType` and `Size` model, yet combination of the both yields a unique constraint.
 * `Order` - data model hosting beverage orders, `many-to-one` mapped to the `Drink` model, containing a quantity field indicating number of beverages in an order.

+## Requirements
+* Django ~> 2.0.6
+* python ~> 3.4.3

 ## Build & Deployment
+### Local envrionment
+* Load the source code from the `development` branch.
+* Fixtures are available to load initial DB data.
+* Install the required the python packages and start server with command `python3 manage.py runserver`.
+The application is available at http://127.0.0.1:8000/coffeeshop/ and the Django admin at http://127.0.0.1:8000/admin.
+Some other useful commands are listed below.
+  *  `python3 manage.py shell` - start the interactive python CLI shell
+  *  `sqlite3 db.sqlite3` - start the SQLite CLI shell
+  *  `python3 manage.py test coffeeshop` - run tests
+### Heroku
+The app is also deployed on Heroku accessible via https://flyer-shop.herokuapp.com/coffeeshop/.

 ## App Workflow
 A admin person (powered by Django Admin) can open up the admin page to add new beverage categories, types and prices.